Death of John Pat: Early life

-His mother was Mavis Pat (aged 16 years at marriage) and his father was Len Walley (about 36 at marriage), who were married under traditional Aboriginal law.
-The eldest of three children, he lived with his family at the Mount Florence pastoral station until the age of nine.
-He attended the local high school for two years then worked briefly as a station hand but was mostly unemployed thereafter.
+Pat was born on 31 October 1966 in Roebourne, Western Australia.
+He was the eldest of three children born to Mavis Pat (aged 16 years at marriage) and Len Walley (about 36 at marriage), who were married under traditional Aboriginal law.
+His extended family were Yindjibarndi people with strong ties to traditional culture.

+Pat spent his early years living with his family on Mount Florence Station near the Fortescue River.
+His mother later began a relationship with Mick Lee and the family moved back to Roebourne where they lived at the Aboriginal reserve.
+The reserve was forcibly closed in 1975 and its residents moved into State Housing Commission properties.
+Pat attended the local high school for two years then worked briefly as a station hand but was mostly unemployed thereafter.
 He had convictions for assaulting police, disorderly conduct and drinking as a juvenile on licensed premises.

 Arrest and death

-On 28 September 1983, Pat and other young Aboriginal people engaged in a fight with an Aboriginal police aide and four off-duty police officers outside the Roebourne Hotel.
-Pat was reportedly injured in the fight, striking his head on the road and being kicked in the head and face.
+On 28 September 1983, four off-duty police officers and an Aboriginal police aide engaged in a fight with Aboriginal man Ashley James people outside the Roebourne Hotel.
+Pat, who along with other young Aboriginal men joined in the fight, was injured, striking his head on the road and being kicked in the head and face.
 He was arrested and taken to the lockup, where he died soon after of "closed head injuries" in the juvenile police cell.
 Subsequent medical evidence indicated that "the fatal injury is likely to have been caused by the contrecoup of the back of the head hitting a flat surface..."
 The separate impacts of punches and kicks were later also discounted by Royal Commissioner Elliott Johnston, QC.